Arizona Restaurant Week 2026: Best Scottsdale Deals

 Is Arizona Restaurant Week actually worth it?

 Yes—if you choose wisely.
 The key is targeting chef-driven, independent restaurants at the $44-$55 tiers.
 These establishments use Restaurant Week to showcase their best dishes, delivering 30-45% genuine savings versus regular menu prices.
 Avoid chain restaurants and corporate operations at the $33 tier, which often serve stripped-down menus with minimal real value.
-Our top picks—Virtù Honest Craft, Hush Public House, and Roka Akor—consistently deliver exceptional Restaurant Week experiences.
+Our top picks—The Mick Brasserie, Roka Akor, and PINYON—consistently deliver exceptional Restaurant Week experiences.

 Which Scottsdale restaurants offer the best Restaurant Week value?